Tips for better prints

 Word processors are not design tools.

+Too often, we receive files which frankly look pathetic but which we know the customers have made real effort in presenting.
+They have made the mistake of using word processors for the job.
+Good or bad, the printing cost is the same, and that is a real pity.
 Microsoft Word or other word processors are not designed to produce brochures or business cards.
-These, and Microsoft Publisher, often do not reproduce graphics and colours correctly when output to the high-end equipment we (or most other commercial printers) use.
+Furthermore, these often do not reproduce graphics and colours correctly when output to the high-end equipment we (or most other commercial printers) use.

 Photo editing programs such as Photoshop and Photopaint are tools for manipulating photos (bitmap images).
 Their ability to handle text have unfortunately given a lot of people the impression that they can create business cards with these programs.
 Have you heard of Gimp?
 You must give it a try.
 An amazingly good software and it's free.